ellajtanttu/shape-trackerish/README.md

 ## Description

-_Detailed description that explains the project and what concepts were being practiced._

-## View Live Application on GH-Pages
-_PLACE LINK TO LIVE SITE HERE_
+_Practice with building environments, TDD with Jest, ES6, and import and export._

 ## Setup & Installation Instructions

-1. Download or clone github repository to local machine in desired directory - https://github.com/url-path
+1. Download or clone github repository to local machine in desired directory - https://github.com/shape-trackerish
 2. If downloaded, extract .zip contents to desired directory
 3. Navigate to and open directory with Visual Studio Code
 4. Open terminal and install required packages by typing "npm install"